Porges/ways-to-play/src/articles/cards/japan/hanafuda/new-manufacturers/new-manufacturers.md

 In the internet era there are now many <span class="noun" lang="ja-Latn">Hanafuda</span>
 brands that are produced on a small scale.
-Most of the production is outsourced to larger firms, and the designs aren’t made by the themselves.
+Most of the production is outsourced to larger firms, and the designs aren’t made by themselves.
 Thanks to the rise of crowdfunding, the variety of designs has greatly expanded from the traditional patterns.